romanoen/Neat.jl/docs/getting_started.md

     end
 end
 ```

-## 3. Enhancements
+## 3. NEAT Features Supported

-- number of species and number of genomes per species
+- Species tracking and reproduction using speciation.jl
-- mutation regarding either the weights, nodes or connections
+- Mutation operators for weights, nodes, and connections
-- crossover process instead of mutation process
+- Crossover-based reproduction instead of mutation-only
+- Training over multiple generations with evolve_generation() or train()